mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 # Tips for hiring cartoonists

 I couldn't find any guides for hiring a cartoonist, so I was just making it up as I went along.
 I ran into a lot of decisions where I just didn't know what the standard procedure was.
 How many revisions could I ask for?
 Do I need to give attribution?
-Do we renegotiate rates if I asked for 10 cartoons, but later decide I want some of them to have multiple panels?
+Do we renegotiate rates if I asked for 10 cartoons but later decide I want some of them to have multiple panels?

-After I published the article with all of Loraine's cartoons, I reached out to the four cartoonists who I hired for samples, and they all agreed to let me interview them about their experiences working as freelance cartoonists.
+After I published the article with all of Loraine's cartoons, I asked the four cartoonists who I hired for samples if they'd let me interview them for this article.
+They all agreed.

 Below, I've compiled tips for hiring and working with cartoonists based on those interviews and my experience working with them.